 Buying & Hiring Satphones

 If you want to take a satphone on an expedition with you then you can either buy or hire one.
-Handsets cost around £500-£1000 and upwards.
+Handsets cost around £500-£1000 and upwards to buy.
+Hire costs are below.
 Call rates, usually billed in US dollars, are typically around £1/minute or so though do vary.

 You can find sat phones for hire and sale easily through Google but here is a brief overview from a few minutes of my own Googling:

 - Global TeleSat: £250-500 deposit, £5/day, £1.50/minute (cheaper if you pre-pay).

 - Mobell: No deposit, £8-11/day, £1.39-1.79/minute.
 Iridium only.

 - Cellhire: Deposit £150-500, £149-199/month, £0.85-1.90/minute.
 Also hire Inmarsat BGANs.

 - Satphone.co.uk: £500 deposit, £10-20/day including some minutes, £1.40-1.60/minute.
 They also rent Iridium Pagers and Inmarsat BGANs.